dev1virtuoso/Documentation/dev1virtuoso/Application/MindCheck/README.md

 - Make your changes and thoroughly test them.
 - Submit a pull request describing the modifications and the rationale behind them.

-By contributing to this project, you agree to license your contributions under the terms of the The MIT License (CEOSL).
+By contributing to this project, you agree to license your contributions under the terms of the The MIT License.

 ## Contact Information